The Online Community for Culver City – The New Scene

 Added by Scupine on September 20, 2012 at 3:00pm — No Comments

-LA Eater reported last week that Villa Italian Restaurant -- the old-school Italian place on Sepulveda, between Washington and Venice -- is on sale for $2.3 million.…Continue
+LA Eater reported last week that Villa Italian Restaurant -- the old-school Italian place on Sepulveda, between Washington and Venice -- is on sale for $2.3 million.
+The price includes the adjacent empty lot.…Continue

 Added by Scupine on September 19, 2012 at 6:00pm — No Comments